DragonSenses/job-tracker/journey.md

 ### Check for test user in authenticate middleware

-Check if the `payload.userId` is the same as `testUserID` and save this boolean in `authenticate` middleware.
+Check if the `payload.userId` is the same as `testUserID` and save this boolean in `./middleware/authenticate.js`.

 ```js
 const testUser = (payload.userId === 'testUserId');